Pétur Guðmundsson (basketball): Leaving college (1980–1981)

 After his third college season, Pétur signed with Club Atlético River Plate in Argentina during the summer of 1980.
-Of his stay there he said "In Argentina we really had no coaching; the refs were terrible; crowds were small but sometimes violent.
+Of his stay there, he said "In Argentina we really had no coaching; the refs were terrible; crowds were small but sometimes violent.
 They wouldn't even start a game down there unless the military was standing by."
 After the season ended in Argentina in November, Pétur briefly joined KR and played with the team in an unofficial continental tournament in England.
-Despite heavy interest from KR to sign him for the rest of the Úrvalsdeild karla season, Pétur signed with Valur in end of December 1980.
+Despite KR's heavy interest in signing him for the rest of the Úrvalsdeild karla season, Pétur signed with Valur at the end of December 1980.
 On 5 March 1981, he helped Valur win the Icelandic Cup after scoring a team high 20 points in a 90–84 victory against Njarðvík in the Cup finals.
 In 7 Úrvalsdeild games for Valur, Pétur averaged 16.7 points per game.

 Drafted to the NBA (1981–1982)

 Pétur was selected in the third round of the 1981 NBA draft by the Portland Trail Blazers, for whom he played during the 1981–82 season.
 On 19 March 1982, he scored a season high 18 points and grabbed 11 rebounds in a victory against the Utah Jazz.
 In 68 games for the Trail Blazers, he averaged 3.2 points and 2.7 rebounds.
-He did not make the 12-man roster for the 1982–83 season.
+He returned to the Blazers ahead of the 1982–83 season but did not make the 12-man roster following the preseason.

 Back in Iceland (1982–1984)

-In November 1982, Pétur returned to Iceland and joined Íþróttafélag Reykjavíkur.
+After initially reaching an agreement to play in Italy for Fabriano Basket as an injury replacement for their American player, Pétur returned to Iceland and joined Íþróttafélag Reykjavíkur in November 1982 after the injured player recovered quicker than expected.
 Prior to his arrival, ÍR was last in the league, having lost all 6 games.
-With Pétur, the team won 9 of its last 14 games, finishing third in the league, and made it to the Cup finals where it lost to Valur, 75–78.
+With Pétur, the team won 9 of its last 14 games, finishing third in the league, and made it to the Cup finals where it lost to Valur, 75–78, despite Pétur's game high 27 points.
 In 14 Úrvalsdeild games, Pétur averaged 28.0 points per game.

-In August 1983 the Blazers traded his rights to the Detroit Pistons in exchange for a 1984 third-round draft pick.
+In August 1983, the Blazers traded his rights to the Detroit Pistons in exchange for a 1984 third-round draft pick.
 He was waived by the Pistons on 25 October 1983, prior to the start of the season.

 In January 1984, Pétur returned to ÍR as a player-coach.
 At the time of his arrival, ÍR was dead last in the Úrvalsdeild with only two victories in its first 11 games.
-Behind Pétur's stellar play, where he averaged 26.6 points per game, the team won 7 of its remaining 9 games but missed the playoffs on a tie breaker.
+Behind stellar play of Pétur, who averaged 26.6 points per game, the team won seven of its remaining nine games, but missed the playoffs on a tiebreaker.